aws-samples/aws-lambda-docker-serverless-inference/README.md

 # Pay as you go inference with AWS Lambda (Docker image)

-This repo contains resources to help you deploy Lambda functions based on Python Docker Image.
+This repo contains resources to help you deploy Lambda functions based on Python and Java Docker Images.

 The applications deployed illustrate how to perform inference using Lambda Function.